 Researchers of the long-term study also concluded that CBD helped prevent cognitive decline.
 Some scientists suggest that treatment with both CBD and THC may be more effective.

 A 2019 review found that CBD might help delay the onset and progress of Alzheimer’s disease(57).
-More research is being conducted to understand the appropriate dosage required.
+More research is being conducted to understand if there may be any clear benefits or the appropriate dosage required.

 Still, further human studies are needed to determine CBD’s effect on individuals with Alzheimer’s disease.